esthermensah/ssh-network-auditor/README.md

     Automate lab provisioning with Vagrant or Ansible.

     Show diffs between backups (e.g., nightly job) and commit diffs to a private Git or dashboard.

+## Version 2 (Automated Setup with Vagrant)
+Steps for using Vagrant to spin up the lab automatically, then running the script